Anthony-T-N/GPA_Calculator_-CSharp_Practise-/README.md

 # GPA_Calculator_-CSharp_Practise-
-An improved command-line application (.NET Core) that acts as a GPA calculator that can perform operations more dynamically
+An improved command-line application (.NET Core) that acts as a GPA calculator that can calculate GPAs more dynamically.

 Placeholder
 -